Forensic Accounting

 Can you help us identify and apply for grants?

-I do not provide grant writing services.
-However, I can assist with planning for how to manage new grants.
 Being able to refer to written policies and procedures for managing third-party funding can be helpful during the application process.
+I can also help you enable functionality in your accounting systems to make grant administration much, much easier.

 Do you assist with post-award grant compliance and reporting?